kostiukavhustynovych/Shipment-Tracking-/README.md

 2. JavaScript Controller
 The JavaScript controller manages the logic for the component.
 It handles:

-Capturing the user’s input (tracking number).
+Capturing the Shipment tracking number on Shipment record detail page.
 Sending a request to the mock shipping status service via Apex.
 Processing the API response and updating the UI with the shipping status or an error message.
 Key points:

-State management: Tracking the entered tracking number, shipping status, and any error messages.
+State management: Tracking the shipment tracking number, shipping status, and any error messages.
-Input handling: User input is captured through an event handler and stored in the component's state.
+Input handling: Shipment tracking number is taken by component.
 API call: Upon submission, the tracking number is sent to the backend, and the response is processed to update the UI accordingly.

 3. CSS (Optional)